FedeDP/libmodule/docs/src/modules.rst

 .. c:macro:: modules_loop(void)

   Start looping on events from modules
-  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: modules_quit(void)

   Leave libmodule's events loop

-  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 Modules multi-context API
 -------------------------
 Modules multi-context API let you manage your contexts in a very simple way. |br|